-There are letters or resolutions from seven counties and one town so far.
-And all twelve counties in the Suwannee Basin signed on to two resolutions against WFNF and asking for better solutions.
+Seven counties and one town have submitted letters or resolutions so far.
+And all 12 counties in the Suwannee Basin signed on to two resolutions against WFNF and requested better solutions.
 See https://wwals.net/issues/wfnf

 Let’s hear what people, cities, and counties in the St. Johns Basin think about this bad WFNF plan.

-What Is To Be Done
+What Must Be Done

-WFNF needs to be halted until there is real research into how to solve both problems in better ways.

-And until those solutions have real oversight by elected officials.
+WFNF needs to be halted until compelling research shows how to solve both problems effectively and in an ecologically sound manner.
+These solutions must be subject to real oversight by elected officials.

-A few years ago, after massive public opposition, the governor withdrew the plan to put golf courses in state parks.
+A few years ago, massive public opposition prompted the governor to withdrew a plan to put golf courses in our state parks.
 The next year the legislature passed a law against doing that.24

+Prohibit inter-basin water transfer.
 The legislature should pass a law prohibiting inter-basin transfers of wastewater, treated or not.

-And the legislature should fund and direct potable reuse and desalination to fix both problems.
-Not just for Jacksonville and the Suwannee Basin, for all of Florida.
+The legislature should fund and direct potable reuse and desalination to fix both problems, This is important not just for Jacksonville and the Suwannee Basin, but for all of Florida.

-You can help.
+You Can Help

 There’s an election going on.
 Ask all the candidates about this.

 Meanwhile, ask the JEA, SJRWMD, and SRWMD boards, and all your elected officials to stop WFNF and to provide better solutions to both problems.